tuck1s/sparkySecure/INBOUND.md

 similar reasons, but could easily be added.

 Some text responses in the logfile are checked for specifically, in the automated test cases run by `pytest`, to determine test pass/fail.

+The trusted certificates (approx 150 in the supplied file from CentOS) are loaded from scratch for each request.
+This makes command-line invocation as similar as possible to web app invocation, but could probably be optimized.

+Where possible, the newer `cryptography` objects and methods have been used.
+Getting the PKCS#7 data, extracting the certs from that, and verifying a stack of certs still seems to require the lower-level `OpenSSL.crypto` libraries.